 Pennsylvania Farm Show Tips for Families

 Right after the holiday season, I have my eye on one other thing-the PA Farm Show!
 The 2019 PA Farm Show is January 6 to 13.
 My boys have never missed a year and love it, so I thought I’d pass along some tips.
-At the bottom of this post, I’ve added my tips for families living with special needs so you know what to expect and can plan.
-But parking at the PA Farm Show, the PA Farm Show Schedule…it’s all here!
+At the bottom of this post, I’ve added my tips for families living with disabilities so you know what to expect and can plan.
+But parking at the PA Farm Show, the PA Farm Show Schedule, it’s all here!
 After all, it’s what the PA Farm Show Complex was built for, right?

 Can you take strollers to the Farm Show?

 To stroller or not to stroller: Stroller!
 This is a long day of walking and lots of standing.
 If there is any doubt that your child may need a stroller, take one.
 Plus, if you buy things or don’t want to carry your coats, you’ll be glad you have it.
 Strollers are allowed at the PA Farm Show.

 Now, you have a stroller, where in the heck are the elevators: Yeah, this.
 I have no idea who designed and built the PA Farm Show Complex, which was built basically just for the PA Farm Show.
 But they did not have families with wheelchairs and strollers in mind.
 If you want to get from one part of the farm show to the other, you have to use the elevators in the main lobby (you’ll see a PA State Police display there), up, over and across, then find the second set of elevators and go down.
 Weather permitting, you can avoid this and do this walking outside if you look at a map.
 But usually, it’s too cold.
 Just look for the long line of families with wheelchairs and strollers grumbling, and you’ll know you’ve found the right place.